 ALSO READGovernment of India and the ADB Sign $275 Million Loan for Upgrading Urban Services in 64 Small Towns in Madhya Pradesh India and ADB signs US$ 350 million loan for developing district roads in Madhya Pradesh Chambal Expressway proposed in Madhya Pradesh Madhya Pradesh plants record 6.63 crore saplings in 12 hours Arrests of farmer leaders in Madhya Pradesh condemned

+These punishments were to run concurrently, the official added.
+She, however, got bail from the MP High Court in October 2013.
+Following the conviction, Karnawat was served a show cause notice in October 2014 for the termination of services under All India Services (Discipline and Appeal).
 "Despite being given sufficient opportunity, the final and complete reply to the notice could not be presented by Karnawat.
 Therefore, the proposal of her dismissal from the services was sent to the Government of India.
 The UPSC also expressed its agreement with the proposal," the official said.

 (This story has not been edited by Business Standard staff and is auto-generated from a syndicated feed.)